Torrent Dangers Everyone Should Know to Keep Botnets off Your Network

-How can you know if a website uses torrent or peer to peer technology?
-There isn't an easy answer for this if your attempting to download free media.
-But if you take the time to examine the file types you'd be downloading, and avoiding any with the following extensions, you'd be eliminating some really obvious threats:
+How can you know if a website uses torrent or peer-to-peer technology?
+There isn't an easy answer for this if you're attempting to download free media.
+But if you take the time to examine the file types you'd be downloading, and avoiding any with the following extensions, you'll eliminate some really obvious threats:

 The title of the article is: How to Tell If a Movie Torrent File Is Fake

 A lot of information is written for people who are using torrenting sites, to help them avoid dangerous sites.
 About.com's Internet for Beginners site has a great guide for this.

 - This is the link to the article 'How to Tell If a Movie Torrent File Is Fake'